 Back Door Man spoke of a issue becoming a epidemic of the day, that being infidelity or adultery.
 It was easy to see why considering all the ‘Free Love’ propaganda going about in the culture.
 A Willie Dixon blues song from 1961, this has been covered by John Hammond Jr. and Howlin’ Wolf, among others.
 The Doors decided to cover this after their guitarist Robby Krieger heard John Hammond Jr.’s version.

 A “Back Door Man” is a guy who has relations with a woman while her husband has been out slaving away to provide for her.
 The usual guilty perpetrator if a wife was caught cheating was a regular tradesman caller (Ice Man, Insurance Salesman etc.).
 He would then run out the back door as the husband entered the front door.
-The “Back Door Man” theme has been taken up in several Soul and Blues songs, including “Back Door Santa” by Clarence Carter.
+The “Back Door Man”theme has been taken up in several Soul and Blues songs, including “Back Door Santa” by Clarence Carter.

 At a show at Winterland in San Francisco, The Doors stopped in the middle of this when their taped performance came on The Jonathan Winters Show.
 They watched the segment from a TV on stage, picked up their instruments, and finished the song.
 The Doors played a lot of Blues songs in their early days when they were playing clubs, but this is the only one they recorded until 2 years later, when they did “Crawling King Snake” on LA Woman.
+The Doors performed this at the Isle of Wight Festival in 1970.
+The Doors didn’t play well, as Morrison was worried about his trial resulting from a Miami concert where he was accused of exposing himself to the crowd.
+Morrison was convicted of indecent exposure, but died while the case was under appeal.
+In 2010, the governor of Florida granted Morrison a posthumous pardon after a fan requested a review of the case.

 I Looked At You was a very pop kind of track at the time.
 It was a song that could certainly hang with anything The Beatles, The Beach Boys, Mama’ And Papa’s and even The Monkees had put out at that point.
 But even in what at first sounds like a sunny pop tune, Jim Morrison managed to weave some disturbing thoughts.
 While the song catalogs an exchange of lover’s looks, smiles and words like any other love song might do, the driving message here is that the lovers can’t turn back, and “it’s too late”.
 Maybe it’s simply too late for the lovers not to be deeply in love, but the edginess and weariness in Morrison’s vocals suggest a more sinister subtext.
 Not exactly “Happy Together”.